BattletechModders/TisButAScratch/README.md

 `debilitatedCost` - int, increases healing time required as a factor of pilot having `DEBILITATED` tag

 `medtechDebilMultiplier` - float, multiplier for medtech skill divisor of `crippledCost`.
-E.g. for `debiledCost = 2000`,  `MedTechSkill = 10`, and `medtechDebilMultiplier`, injury healing cost would be `2000/ (10 * .5)`
+E.g. for `debiledCost = 2000`,  `MedTechSkill = 10`, and `medtechDebilMultiplier = 0.5`, injury healing cost would be `2000/ (10 * .5)`

 `injuryHealTimeMultiplier` - float, multiplier for vanilla healing time (`severityCost` and `debiledCost` are added after this multiplier)

-`internalDmgInjuryLocs` - List<string>, internal damage must by in one of these ChassisLocations in order to inflict injuries from `enableInternalDmgInjuries`.
+`internalDmgInjuryLocs` - List<string>, internal damage must be in one of these ChassisLocations in order to inflict injuries from `enableInternalDmgInjuries`.
 If empty, all locations can inflict an injury.

 `InjuryEffectsList` - List<Injury>, list of all possible injuries.
 All injury locations need to have an injury for each value of `couldBeThermal` represented, with the exception of `Head`.
 Overheating will never inflict a head injury, so `Head` does not need an Injury where `couldBeThermal :true`